ThomasVercamer/zero-to-mastery-projects/README.md

 # zero-to-mastery-projects
-All zero to mastery course projects
+All zero to mastery course projects --> Check each branch for an individual project.